kedarmhaswade/rdoc_rest/README.markdown

 To run with the default template, just do `rdoc --fmt rest`

+You can strip part of the path for storing files by setting a STRIP_PATH env.
+For example, STRIP_PATH="app/controllers/" will make sure all controllers are stored without the "app/controllers" path

 # Example
 See examples/ for example syntax as well as the end result.